EVANA (EVANA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 EVANA Historical Price

-According to the latest data gathered on EVANA live price page, the current price of EVANA is 0USD.
+According to the latest data gathered on EVANA live price page, the current price of EVANA is 0.000008USD.
 The circulating supply of EVANA(EVANA) is

 In the past 24 hours, EVANA has shown a price movement of